mathieucaroff/cellex/README.md

 The engine supports up to 16 states and a transition function of size 4096 at most.
 Thus, neighborhood size can go up to 11 when the number of state is 2.

+## Limits

+The current UI limits the number of states to seven because for now the palette is composed of seven colors.

 ## Other cellular automata explorers

 _All the below explorers are limited to elementary automata_